Asteras Tripolis F.C.: Early years

-Asteras Tripolis was founded in 1931, in the area near Tripoli's railway station and was formally recognised forthwith.
+Asteras Tripolis was founded on 26 March 1931, in the area near Tripoli's railway station and was formally recognised forthwith.
 However, the club stayed inactive and during 1932 all football clubs in Tripoli were temporarily dissolved.
 At the same time, Minas Tsavdaris founded a football club and named it "Keramikos" after his home area.
 Despite his efforts, Keramikos was never formally recognised, and in 1938 Tsavdaris decided to transfer all of the club's players to Asteras Tripolis, which was still legally recognised.
 This signified the revival of the club and Asteras Tripolis managed to compete in the inaugural season (1939–40) of the regional Arcadian League.
 However, the subsequent German occupation of Greece ended all league competitions abruptly and the club was dissolved once again.

 Post-World War II

 After World War II, Asteras Tripolis was reformed under the name "Neos Asteras" and was accordingly recognised by Tripoli's courts on 23 June 1947.
 Asteras Tripolis won five consecutive titles in the Arcadian League (1957–62).
 The team won consecutive promotions and managed to play for two seasons in Second National Division (1961–63), thus becoming the first team from Tripoli to ever participate in such a high division.

 In the summer of 1963, Asteras Tripolis merged with Aris–Atromitos and the new team was named "Athlitikos Omilos Tripolis" (Athletic Club of Tripoli, AOT).
 AOT's function was based in Asteras Tripolis' statute and the new club continued its activities until 1968, when it was dissolved once again and was subsequently merged with Arkadikos to form Panarkadikos.